- What counts as clinical work?

 We recommend the following as a starting point for dealing with client confidentiality:

 - At all times, assure the client that all matters discussed relating to his or her legal problem and all written materials relative to the client or case are confidential.
 This also applies to potential clients you interview who are seeking legal advice.

 - At the beginning of your clinical work, discuss any potential conflicts of interest with your supervisor, including any prior knowledge or legal work you may have accomplished on behalf of an opposing party.

 - Do not refer to a client by name, provide identifying information or talk about details of the case in common areas of the office (reception area, hallway, elevators) where other clients or visitors may overhear you.
 This same rule applies when you are outside of the office (e.g., at a local restaurant), or when you’re in a law school setting such as a class.
 Although we encourage the integration of clinical work into the classroom, you must never write a law school paper or exam, or provide your professor with case file documentation containing the client’s name or other identifying information about the case or client.

 - Handle case files carefully to avoid breaching client confidentiality.
 Whenever possible, case files and case-related documents should be kept in a filing cabinet, not on a desktop, where confidential information could be viewed by anyone walking by.
 Case files belong to the clinc and as such, all case/client related papers, files, emails, and electronic documents must be returned to the clinic by the end of the semester.

-- Will my clinical writing satisfy my HLS Written Work Requirement?
+- Will my clinical writing satisfy the HLS Written Work Requirement?